redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 [Wait-Free Synchronization](https://cs.brown.edu/~mph/Herlihy91/p124-herlihy.pdf)
 > We have tried to suggest here that the resulting theory has a rich structure, yielding a number of unexpected results with consequences for algorithm design, multiprocessor architectures, and real-time systems.

 Others, also have hinted that the fact that compare-and-swap is so powerful was the reason that it was added in  modern processors.
-To prove this fact, I provide two excerpts below:
+To prove this fact, I provide the following two excerpts:

 [A Quarter-Century of Wait-Free Synchronization](https://dl.acm.org/citation.cfm?id=2789164 )